Scalable calibration of individual-based epidemic models through categorical approximations

 \subsection{Exact likelihood}

-Under the definitions in Section \ref{sec:model} and Section \ref{sec:model}, with the covariates $\bW$ fixed, the joint process of population states $(\bX_t)_{t\geq 0}$ and observations $(\bY_t)_{t\geq 1}$ is a Hidden Markov Model (HMM) \citep{Chopin2020}.
+Under the definitions in Section \ref{sec:model}, with the covariates $\bW$ fixed, the joint process of population states $(\bX_t)_{t\geq 0}$ and observations $(\bY_t)_{t\geq 1}$ is a Hidden Markov Model (HMM) \citep{Chopin2020}.
 Over a time horizon $T$, the marginal likelihood of $\bY_{1:T}$ is: